borro0/Spoofax-sandbox/README.md

 In this repository I tried to build spoofax projects corresponding to the homework assignments.
 Stored in different branches.
+Note that you should first remove your old spoofax project from the eclipse workspace, because it will cause naming conflicts.